The Twins’ 10 Greatest Hitters

 Beyond all of the above, Carew was also an accomplished bunter and fast on the basepaths, and although his stolen base percentages were never the best, he had a terrific knack for stealing home—robbing the plate seven times alone in 1969.

 Carew’s tenure in Minnesota met a controversial end thanks to the Twins’ notoriously cheap and abrasive owner Calvin Griffith—who one night at a local Lions Club meeting turned alcohol into truth serum and went on a racist, all-too-public rant of Carew and others.
 It was a deal-breaker for an enraged Carew, who demanded a trade and declared, “I’m not going to be another nigger on (Griffith’s) plantation.”
-Happily sent to Anaheim to perform for a star-studded Angel team, Carew’s best years were behind him—but only in relative terms, as he continued to hit .300 on an annual basis.
+Happily sent to Anaheim to perform for a star-studded Angels team, Carew’s best years were behind him—but only in relative terms, as he continued to hit .300 on an annual basis.
 He finished his career with 3,053 hits and a lifetime average of .328—.334 for Minnesota.

-Carew was a 15-time All-Star—but only hit .244 in 41 at-bats at the All-Star Game.
+Carew was a 15-time All-Star—but hit only .244 in 41 at-bats at the All-Star Game.

 Tony Oliva (1962-76)

 A product of the rich Cuban pipeline the franchise enjoyed before the rise of communist Fidel Castro, Oliva was the closest thing the AL had to Carew, before Carew—but with more power.
-That he’s not in the Hall of Fame is a source of great debate.

 Oliva’s career start in the majors is unparalleled.
 He was the first player to win batting titles in his first two years, became the first rookie to chalk up 200 hits, and tied a major league rookie mark (and set a franchise record which still stands) with 374 total bases.
 He won AL Rookie of the Year honors with a .323 average, 32 home runs and 94 RBIs—but was denied an AL MVP that instead went to Baltimore’s Brooks Robinson, who had slightly inferior offensive numbers.